BID 51 Board Chair

 Eric has enjoyed a 16-year career working in higher education development.
 He began his work at Marquette University in 2000 and, as part of the Magis Campaign helped raise funds contributing to the construction of the John P. Raynor, S.J.
 Library, the Al McGuire Center, and the Marquette Dental School.
 Later he joined UW-Whitewater’s College of Business & Economics, working with alumni, business leaders, and other partners with a primary focus of securing private resources supplementing state support to construct the business school’s Timothy J. Hyland Hall.
 At both institutions, and at UW-Milwaukee, Eric works to secure scholarship support, endowment, and other resources to grow academic programs and research initiatives.
 Previous to working in development Eric was a production coordinator and public relations writer at the American Society for Quality.

 Eric earned his undergraduate degree in philosophy and history from the University of Wisconsin-Madison and has performed master’s work in theology at Marquette University.
-He lives with his wife and two children in Franklin, WI.
+He lives near BID 51 and the Harbor District in the Walker’s Point neighborhood.